Florida Farm Colony

 |Building Style||Cottage Plan|

 In 1957, it became the state-run Sunland Training Center, soon followed by other Sunland hospitals across the state.
+By 1959, the Gainesville Sunland had 1400 children, with a waiting list of 800 more, and a typical wait time of 18 months for admission.
 In the 1960s, Sunland centers and hospitals were opened in five other Florida cities.
 Today it operates under the name of Tacachale DDC.

 Images of Florida Farm Colony